-Some of the most important South Carolina historical sites are part of Hilton Head Island history.
-In 1663, English sea captain William Hilton sighted Hilton Head Island and, thus, the seeds of the first successful plantations were sown.
+Some of the most important historical sites in South Carolina are part of Hilton Head Island history.
+In 1663, English sea captain William Hilton sighted Hilton Head Island and, as a result, the seeds of the first successful plantations were sown.
 Commissioned by a group of Barbados planters to find new land on which to grow food crops, Hilton wrote about his voyage in his journal.

 Hilton, however, was not the first European to visit the Island.
 In 1521, the Spanish were the first confirmed Island visitors.
-In the 1560's, French Huguenot colonists sought refuge on Hilton Head Island, fleeing persecution in their own Catholic homeland.
-The Huguenots christened Port Royale Harbour, now known as Port Royal Sound, and charted the Island on French maps as "Ile de la Riviere Grande" - Island of the Broad River.
-Soon they moved to more protected water, settling in an area that today is known as Beaufort, South Carolina.
+Fleeing persecution in their Catholic homeland, French Huguenot colonists sought refuge on Hilton Head Island as early as the 1560s.
+They christened Port Royale Harbour, now known as Port Royal Sound, and charted the Island on French maps as “Ile de la Riviere Grande”—Island of the Broad River.
+Soon they moved to more protected water, settling in an area that is now known as Beaufort, South Carolina.

-When Hilton landed in the Lowcountry in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe who had migrated north from Florida a hundred years earlier at the behest of Spanish colonists.
-He also encountered the native Escamacus Indians, but little is known of the earlier native civilization which inhabited the Island as long as 4,000 years ago.
+When William Hilton landed in the Lowcountry in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe, who had migrated north from Florida 100 years prior.
+He also encountered the native Escamacus Indians, but little is known of the earlier native civilization that inhabited the Island as far back as 4,000 years ago.
 Remnants of mysterious shell rings, measuring up to 240 feet across and nine feet high, can still be found on the Island.
-Yet, like the enigmatic rocks of Stonehenge and the carvings of Easter Island, their secrets remain hidden from history.
-Today, visitors to Hilton Head Island can view these artifacts of Hilton Head Island history in Sea Pines Forest Preserve and on the north end of the Island off Squire Pope Road in Green Shell Park.
+Yet, like the enigmatic rocks of Stonehenge and the carvings of Easter Island, their secrets remain hidden.
+Today, you can view these artifacts of Hilton Head Island history at Sea Pines Forest Preserve and on the north end of the Island, off Squire Pope Road in Green Shell Park.

 The Civil War and the subsequent abolition of slavery altered the prosperous and patrician lifestyle of the plantation owners forever.
 As the freed slaves in Mitchelville attempted to grow Sea Island cotton, the boll weevil proved to be even more devastating.
 Consequently, Hilton Head Island lapsed into obscurity, remaining isolated for over 90 years.